What is CPT Code 96127 and How Does it Affect Your Income?

 Brief behavioral assessments are a great way for behavioral health professionals and other clinicians to gauge risk and progress, but many of them don't bill for it or conduct these screenings at all.
 That might mean leaving money on the table and missing out on valuable insights.
 CPT 96127 offers a simple reimbursement process that helps providers maximize the value of these assessments.

 Let's take a closer look at CPT Code 96127, including what billing requirements look like and how it can help your practice.

 Table of Contents

-CPT 96127 is a billing code used for administering screenings, such as the Patient Health Questionnaire (PHQ-9).
-The CPT code 96127 description covers brief emotional or behavioral assessments performed with standardized instruments.
-It includes scoring and documentation and refers to tools like depression inventories, substance abuse risk screenings and attention-deficit/hyperactivity disorder (ADHD) scales.
+CPT code 96127 is a billing code used for conducting brief emotional and behavioral assessments performed with standardized instruments.
+CPT 96127 may be used for administering screenings, such as the Patient Health Questionnaire (PHQ-9).
+It includes scoring and documentation and refers to tools like depression inventories, substance abuse risk screenings, and attention-deficit/hyperactivity disorder (ADHD) scales.
 You can use it as part of initial screening or as a method of monitoring.

 This code is fairly versatile, as you can use it:

 - With adults, children, and adolescents.

 - For patients already being treated for mental illness.